Das-Boot/msrt/README.md

 npm run dev
 ```

 4. To run in production mode, you will need to rebuild the client in production mode before starting the server.
+I typically do this in 2 separate terminal windows.

 ```bash
 cd client